 WHAT WE FUND

-Help For Children grants are made to charitable organizations that address child abuse.
-Our grants provide support to both ongoing program services and targeted and time-limited projects.
-For example, grants can fund ongoing therapy programs as well as the writing of a sexual abuse prevention workbook.
+Help For Children grants are made to charitable organizations that address child abuse through prevention or treatment.
+Our grants provide support to ongoing program services, to programs looking to expand, and to new programs/projects.
+Time-limited projects are also funded, such as the writing of a sexual abuse prevention workbook.

 Help For Children does not fund lobbying activities, annual fundraising drives and projects undertaken by individuals.
-The Foundation does not make multi-year grants.
+HFC also does not make multi-year grants.

 If you have any questions about your organization's eligibility, please contact Allison Newman, Program Officer and Board Liaison, at 212-991-9600 ext.
 338 or email@example.com.